-IGCAT aims to empower local communities by guiding, facilitating, and supporting leaders in regions to understand the potential of their distinct food, culture, arts and sustainable tourism assets.
-IGCAT is a non-profit institute established in 2012, working with regional stakeholder consortiums in the fields of gastronomy, culture, arts and tourism.
-It counts on the expertise of a worldwide network of experts and works in partnership with specialised intergovernmental organisations.
+IGCAT aims to empower local communities bylife by:guiding, facilitating, and supporting leaders in regions to understand the potential of their distinctortance offood, culture, arts and sustainable tourism assets.
+IGCAT is a non-profit institute established in 2012, working with regional stakeholder consortiums in the fields of gastronomy, culture, arts and tourism.dards.It counts on the expertise of a worldwide network of experts and works in partnership with specialised intergovernmental organisations.

-Award and is the official secretariat for the World Region of Gastronomy Platform.
+IGCAT provides the World Region of Gastronomy Award and is the official secretariat for the World Region of Gastronomy Platform.
 Furthermore, the Institute has developed the Young Chef Award, the Local Food Gift Challenge, the Top Visitor Experience, and the Food Film Menu project.